 Week 3 Visual Research and Developing a Concept

-In this session we will begin with a brief recap of the previous week’s class with an opportunity for questions.
+We will begin the session with a group tutorial on the pictures that you have produced during the week.
+This will be followed by a lecture.
 We will then move on to discuss visual research and art direction in photography.
-Through a slide lecture we will look at how ideas are communicated visually in photography and how you can use visual research to develop concepts for your photographs.
-We will then develop a group project with a visual theme ready for the next class.
+We will look at how ideas are communicated visually in photography and how you can use visual research to develop concepts for your photographs.
+This week’s assignment will ask you to create a visual theme for the next week’s assignment.

 Week 9 Copyright and the Internet

-In this session we will use the classroom computers to work individually and as a group to set up a shared website portfolio to showcase the work that you have created on the course.
-Our aim will be to produce final edits of our work in Photoshop and to work together to design and curate the group website.
+In this session we will set up a shared website portfolio to showcase the work that you have created on the course.

 There is no compulsory reading required for this course, and there is no set course text.